NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 ![7 segment LED](./segmentcc.png)

 > The common cathode is important!
 It means the center pins are grounded.
-If you got the other type  you would have to change the cuiruit schematics and the python code to turn on the segments.
+If you get the other type  you would have to change the circuit schematics and the python code to turn on the segments.
 I strongly recommend to get the common cathode - unless of course you have no problem modifying the schematics and the code.

 ##### Resistors

 - Column "(no buffer) Looper indicates the quantities required when optional buffer is not built.
-- Column Looper+Buffer inidcates the total quantities required when optional buffer is included in the build.
+- Column Looper+Buffer indicates the total quantities required when optional buffer is included in the build.

 | Value (ohms) | (no buffer)Looper Qty | Looper+Buffer Qty |
 |:------------:|:----------------:|:-----------------:|